71st (South African) Siege Battery, Royal Garrison Artillery: Somme

 71st (SA) Siege Bty returned to its previous positions at Mailly-Maillet on 18 June in time to take part in the Somme Offensive.
 The main bombardment was to extend over five days, U, V, W, X and Y, before the assault was launched on Z day.
 Tasks for the HAGs included counter-battery (CB) fire and direct bombardment of selected targets.
 Each day began with an 80-minute concentrated barrage, simulating the opening of the attack.
 The strenuous work of firing the heavy guns and howitzers was divided into 2-hour periods to allow the gunners to rest, forward observation officers (FOOs) to be relieved, and the guns to cool.
 The bombardment continued through the night, but half the guns were rested.
 U Day was 24 June, but on several days the weather was too bad for good air or ground observation and the programme was extended by two days (Y1 and Y2).
 The final bombardment began at 06.25 on Z Day (1 July), with a 65-minute barrage.
 VIII Corps' objectives were the villages of Serre and Beaumont-Hamel.
 Corps orders laid down a succession of lifts for the heavy artillery: off the front trench 10 minutes before Zero hour then onto the reserve trenches and each of the infantry's successive objectives in turn.
 Destruction of the enemy trenches was effective, but the CB fire less so, and many machine gun post were untouched.
 The assaulting infantry were cut down by fire within minutes of leaving their trenches and never reached most of their objectives.
 A second attack was hastily organised for the afternoon, with the heavy artillery bombarding the front line again from 12.00 to 12.25.
-This attack also failed and further attempts were called off that evening.Becke, Pt 4, pp. 179–83.Farndale, pp. 144–8.
+This attack also failed and further attempts were called off that evening.